Peter Dupas: Inquest

 Senior Detective Scarlett told the inquest a car known to be used by Dupas at the time of the murder was sold to a work associate in the month following the murder of Halvagis.
 The car has since been crushed for scrap metal and was never examined by detectives.

-Forensic pathologist Professor David Ransom, who compared wounds suffered by Halvagis to the wounds suffered by Patterson and Maher, told the inquest there was insufficient evidence to suggest the wounds suffered by Halvagis were inflicted using the same knife or by the same person who had murdered Dupas's other victims.
+Forensic pathologist Professor David Ransom, who compared wounds suffered by Halvagis to those suffered by Patterson and Maher, told the inquest there was insufficient evidence to suggest the wounds suffered by Halvagis were inflicted using the same knife or by the same person who had murdered Dupas's other victims.

-Dupas's lawyer, David Drake, advised the inquest that the only evidence linking Dupas to the murder of Halvagis was the fact that Dupas had lived nearby to the Fawkner Cemetery, and his reputation based on prior convictions for similar offences.
+Dupas's lawyer, David Drake, advised the inquest that the only evidence linking Dupas to the murder of Halvagis was that Dupas had lived nearby to the Fawkner Cemetery, and his reputation based on prior convictions for similar offences.
 He further said police had relied upon their beliefs that Dupas had a propensity to attack women using knives, thereby linking him to the crime.

 On 1 August 2006, the inquest was adjourned indefinitely following charges laid by police on Dupas for the murder of Halvagis.